RookEI/julianexperiment/README.md

 # Purpose

 This code is just experimentation.
-My goal here is to understand Julian Date and Modified Julian Date and construct both representations through code
+My goal here is to understand Julian Date and Modified Julian Date and construct both representations through code.

+The '*.txt' files are data downloaded from Stable32 website for Frequency Stability Analysis.
+The data has no actual purpose here other than to look pretty!

 ## Installation